tidymodels/tidymodels.org/learn/work/tune-text/index.html.md

 ```
 :::

-This took a while to complete!
 What do the results look like?
 Let's get the resampling estimates of the area under the ROC curve for each tuning parameter:

 ::: {.cell layout-align="center"}